Circuitron ~ SD-3 Tri-Color LED Signal Driver ~ 5530

 SD-3, depending on whether the LED is constructed with the anodes or cathodes connected together internally.

-4. Connect the [+] and [-] terminals on the SD-3 to a 10 – 18 volt DC source.
+4. Connect the and terminals on the SD-3 to a 10 - 18 volt DC source.
 Leave your power source OFF during

 these connections.
 AC may be used to power the SD-3, but if the SD-3 will be connected to Detection Circuits

 for automatic operation, then DC MUST BE USED!
-You will notice that the supply terminals, [+] and [-] are
+You will notice that the supply terminals, and are

 bussed across the board so that multiple SD-3 installations are easily wired.
-Merely connect [+] to [+] and [-]
+Merely connect to and

-to [-] for daisy-chained installations.
+to for daisy-chained installations.

 5. Apply power to the board.
 The signal LED should light "GREEN".
 If it comes on "RED", turn power off and

-interchange the two wires connected to the [LED] terminals on the SD-3.
+interchange the two wires connected to the terminals on the SD-3.
 Firmly attach these two wires at this

 time.
 Turn the power back off until all other connections are complete.

-6. For automatic operation, connect a wire from the [R] terminal on the SD-3 to the output from a CIRCUITRON
+6. For automatic operation, connect a wire from the terminal on the SD-3 to the output from a CIRCUITRON

 detection circuit installed for the SAME block that the signal is supposed to protect.
 This terminal is labelled

-[OCCUPIED] in the case of the BD-1.
+in the case of the BD-1.
 With this connection, the SD-3 will now display 2 aspect signals (red and

 green).
 This block is designated the HOME block and will be referred to as such in the diagrams.

-7. Connect a wire from the [Y] terminal on the SD-3 to the output from a CIRCUITRON detection circuit installed for
+7. Connect a wire from the terminal on the SD-3 to the output from a CIRCUITRON detection circuit installed for

 the block following the HOME block above.
 This block is designated the FOLLOWING block.
 Refer to figure 1